veyh/AutoPTT-Sidekick/README.md

 I initially implemented this for an old AT90USB162 board (Minimus V1) as a proof of concept.
 Since that board isn't really available anywhere anymore, I also implemented it for basically any ATmega32u4-based board.
 I've tried it on a [Sparkfun Pro Micro](https://www.sparkfun.com/products/12640) and an [Adafruit ItsyBitsy](https://www.adafruit.com/product/3677), both of which are easily available and affordable.

-Note that if you flash this on an Arduino, it will make the Arduino IDE unable to flash it again because it won't be able to tell the device to enter the bootloader.
-But you can force the device to enter the bootloader by pressing the reset button twice.
+**Note that once this is flashed on an Arduino, further attempts at flashing will require you to manually enter the bootloader by pressing the reset button twice** as the Arduino desktop application will no longer be able to do it automatically.

 The Sparkfun Pro Micro doesn't have a reset button though, so instead, you'll have to connect the RST and GND pins (which is what the button would have done).